axrp/axrp.github.io/_posts/2024-05-06-episode-31-singular-learning-theory-dan-murfet.markdown

 <!-- [YouTube link](https://youtu.be/SW-wrKemfwk) -->

 What's going on with deep learning?
-What sorts of models get learned, and what do the learning dynamics?
+What sorts of models get learned, and what are the learning dynamics?
 Singular learning theory is a theory of Bayesian statistics broad enough in scope to encompass deep neural networks that may help answer these questions.
 In this episode, I speak with Daniel Murfet about this research program and what it tells us.

 Topics we discuss:
  - [What is singular learning theory?](#what-is-slt)